ScilifelabDataCentre/OrderPortal/orderportal/documentation.md

 The system administrators can (and should) customisation the site logo, title, home page text blocks and the body of email messages sent by the system.
-Pages for showing information and documents under control of the system administrators.
+Pages for showing information and documents are under control of the system administrators.